 They have many similarities.
 In many cases, particularly larger ones, you can look at past Florida car accident settlements to learn about pain and suffering values.

-The pain and suffering value for a particular injury in a hotel accident case, such as a slip, trip or fall, may be the same as in a Florida car crash case.
+The pain and suffering value for a particular injury in a hotel accident case may be the same as in a Florida car crash case.

 A Florida hotel van or valet driver may cause your injury.
 If so, the pain and suffering value will be very similar to a Florida car wreck case.